 Before booking a hotel in Kyoto, take a look at my post on everything you need to know before going to Japan.
 I included a lot of travel information, including how to get around Japan and other travel tips.

-Here are a few additional tips for booking Kyoto hotels:
+Here are a few additional tips for booking accommodations in Kyoto:

 - Guest rooms are generally quite small and basic.
 But that’s part of the Japanese accommodation culture and aesthetics.